j5shi/SourceInsightMacroCollection/README.md

 A collection of Source Insight macros which make coding easier and more enjoyable.

-It tends to be an example of developing your own macros, that's why there's not much macros in it.
+It tends to be an example of developing your own macros, that's why there are only a few macros of classical use case included.

 ## Installation